Baked Lasagne in Broth alla Molisana; Recipe from Molise.

 Drain the mozzarella and cut into pieces.
 Pour a little stock onto the bottom of an oven dish and make a first layer of lasagne sheets on top of it.

 Spread some of the mixed shredded boiled meat over the pasta.
 Add some meatballs and pieces of mozzarella.
 Moisten with broth, without fear of exaggerating because you need quite a lot.
-Finish the layer by sprinkling with grated Parmesan and a little nutmeg.
+Finish the layer by sprinkling with grated Parmigiano and a little nutmeg.

 If you use dried lasagne sheets you will need to blanch them in boiling water before assembling this dish.
+Some people filter the broth before assembling the lasagna.
+I prefer not to as I like to include some of the veggies in the finished dish.